casper-network/ceps/text/0095-nft-standard.md

 We strongly recommend incorporating this metadata standard alongside CEP-95 implementations to contribute positively to ecosystem consistency, transparency, and user-friendliness.

-### Recommended Storage for contract data (symbol, etc.)
+### Contract symbol metadata

-According to the CEP-96 standard, it is recommended to store contract metadata as a form of contract level named keys using `Urefs`.
+To keep contract metadata storage consistent it is strongly recommended to follow the CEP-96 standard.

 **Example Named Key Usage (High-Level)**